-“The market continues to believe that weather is behind most of it, and we generally agree with that, but we will need to see a pick-up” in the economy, he added.
+“The market continues to believe that weather is behind most of it, and we generally agree with that, but we will need to see a pick-up” in growth, he added.

-“Companies aren’t jumping up and down saying ‘Hey, we’re really optimistic.’
-That’s what has weighed on the market,” he said.
+“Companies aren’t jumping up and down saying ,‘Hey, we’re really optimistic.’
+That’s what has weighed on the market.”